AYLIEN/aylien_newsapi_nodejs/docs/DefaultApi.md

 List trends

-This endpoint is used for finding news trendings based on stories resource.
+This endpoint is used for finding trends based on stories.

 ### Example
 ```javascript